Big brokers, investors warn of hit to European earnings from rising euro

 Autos were the worst-performing sector on Friday, down 2.4 percent.

-Industrials have drawn particular attention, with Deutsche Bank highlighting their weak results so far as a reason for the lacklustre start to the earnings season.
+Industrials have drawn particular attention, with Deutsche Bank highlighting their weak results so far as a reason for the lackluster start to the earnings season.

 Reporting by Helen Reid and Kit Rees, additional reporting by Vikram Subhedar; Editing by Toby Chopra